fbpx

 For baits attached to traps, you’re likely to find the rodent captured by the trap.
 However, if you find a bite on the trap, the rodent might’ve gotten away, and you should inspect a prospective rodent path to find out whether the rodent died on the way.

-If the bait was not poisonous, then you don’t need to follow up the rodent and should instead reposition your trap in watch for another chance to capture the rodent.
+If the bait was not poisonous, then you don’t need to follow up on the rodent and should instead reposition your trap to watch for another chance to capture the rodent.

-The most common types of baits include bait stations, baiting traps, and rodenticides.
+The most common types of bait include bait stations, bait traps, and rodenticides.

 Conclusion